-Only students with positive marks at the written part of the exam can attend the oral exam.
+Only students with positive mark at the written exam can attend the oral exam.
 There are no partial exams.

 Oral exams will be organised within four working days after the written part of the exam.
 Dates of the exams are stated in the Curriculum.